SINTEF-Power-system-asset-management/CINELDI_MV_reference_system/README.md

 ## Overview of code:
+The following files are found in the main branch of the repository.
+In addition, the extended_reference_grids branch hosts experimental "extensions" (variants) of the reference grid.

 ### calc_share_customer_type.py
 Code for calculating the share of load per customer type for each load time series in the load data set for the CINELDI MV reference system.